-Cybercriminals will offer exceptional discounts on your favourite brands and unexpected bargains in the stores you visit frequently.
-Others will ask you for “favours” (such as your bank account number or password) in exchange for an incredible amount of money.
+Cybercriminals will offer exceptional discounts on your favorite brands and unexpected bargains in the stores you visit frequently.
+Others will ask you for “favors” (such as your bank account number or password) in exchange for an incredible amount of money.
 You can also expect emails with fake news about seasonal occasions or hot topics.
 If you click to learn more, you’ve just lost some of your data or invited malware into your system.

 Remember: it’s all about your attention to detail when opening an email.